 You can also configure the widget to display a preconfigured feed of company news, the Snort.org blog, or the Cisco Threat Research blog, or you can create a custom connection to any other RSS feed by specifying its URL in the widget preferences.
-The FMC can display encrypted RSS feeds only if they use trusted server certificates signed by a certificate authority (CA) that the FMC recognizes.
-If you configure the RSS Feed widget to display an encrypted RSS feed that uses a CA the FMC does not recognize, or that uses a self-signed certificate, the verification fails and the widget does not display the feed.
+The management center can display encrypted RSS feeds only if they use trusted server certificates signed by a certificate authority (CA) that the management center recognizes.
+If you configure the RSS Feed widget to display an encrypted RSS feed that uses a CA the management center does not recognize, or that uses a self-signed certificate, the verification fails and the widget does not display the feed.